Cyberakr21/Detection-and-Monitoring-Homelab/README.md

 ## We will now be Installing the Universal Forwarder on the 2025 Windows Server to send logs to Splunk:**

-Before powering the Windows Server 2025, you will need to add a NAT network adapter to allow the internet to download the universal forwarder:
+Before powering the Windows Server 2025, you will need to add a NAT network adapter to allow the internet to download the universal forwarder.
+You can remove this adapter if you don't want to have your server to have internet access after you are done configuring the forwarder:

 ![image alt](https://github.com/Cyberakr21/6-homelab-Splunk-forwarder--images/blob/23eaa2ec94f1b861b8d4c6323ec310ccf22fa4db/1%20set%20up%20NAT%20interface%20to%20have%20access%20to%20get%20uni%20forwarder.jpg)